Drilling into the Details: Multiple Drill-downs in Looker

 To conclude, it is possible to add multiple drill-down options for a measure in Looker, and this is achieved by using the link parameter rather than the drill_fields parameter.

 As a leading EMEA partner with a world-class client net promoter score (+75), our in-house Looker team specialise in: Looker jumpstarts, enterprise-level deployments, bespoke model builds, embeddings and integrations.
-To find out more about our Modern BI & Analytics services or to book a jumpstart, get in touch with our team.
+To find out more about our Data + Analytics services or to book a jumpstart, get in touch and keep up to date by following us on LinkedIn.